 - 1. Submit to the Director of Admissions an Application for Undergraduate Admission, a \$15 application fee (make remittances payable to Seattle University) and one official copy of a transcript from each postsecondary institution previously attended.
 Failure to furnish previous post-secondary records when applying for freshman standing, or to supply complete postsecondary credentials when applying for advanced standing, places students under penalty of immediate dismissal.
 The University has the option to declare all credit not presented at the time of application as non-transferable. - 2.
-Present a minimum 2.00 academic grade point average (or the minimum required by a school/college) for postsecondary work attempted prior to transfer.
+Present a minimum 2.00 academic grade point average (or the minimum required by a school / college; see appropriate sections of this Bulletin) for post-secondary work attempted prior to transfer.
 Courses completed at the lowest passing grade are acceptable for transfer, but the dean or department chairman may require that such courses in the major field be repeated.
-No transfer applicant will be admitted with a grade point average below 2.00. - Transfer applicants who have completed less than one full year (45 quarter or 30 semester hours of transferable credit) at another postsecondary institution must fulfill secondary school unit requirements for admission to the freshman class.
+No transfer applicant will be admitted with a grade point average below 2.00. - 3.
+Transfer applicants who have completed less than one full year (45 quarter or 30 semester hours of transferable credit) at another postsecondary institution must fulfill secondary school unit requirements for admission to the freshman class.
 In such cases an official copy of the high school transcript must be submitted.

-Students applying from other postsecondary institutions who have been placed on probation, suspended, or dismissed will not be considered for admission to Seattle University until at least one calendar year has elapsed since the dismissal, suspension or probation.
+Transfer students who have been placed on probation, suspended, or dimissed will not be eligible for admission unless one calendar year has elapsed since the dismissal, suspension or probation.
 At the end of this period, admission may be granted only by the Board of Admissions.
 In such cases two letters of recommendation are required.

 In assessing the student's record for admission, grades in non-credit courses will not be counted.
 For work done in postsecondary institutions whose academic standing is unknown/or for work with private teachers, admission and advanced credit will be granted only upon examination.
 Examinations to establish credit for such work may be taken after the completion of 15 credits in residence.
-This credit is granted according to conditions set down under Credit by Examination.
+This credit is granted according to conditions set down under Credit by Examination on page 21.